Last Updated on 14 January 2026 by Cycloscope

 In the world of bikepacking, cargo cages have become the staple of fork-mounted luggage, taking away the place traditionally assigned to front pannier racks.

-A concept invented by Salsa in 2010 with the anything cage, a bike cargo cage is a utilitarian attachment that can be fixed on the frame or fork of your bike.
-It might be used to carry additional water, or store gear (usually in dry bags).
+A concept invented by Salsa in 2010 with the Anything Cage, a bike cargo cage, is a utilitarian attachment that can be mounted on the frame or fork of your bike.
+It might be used to carry additional water or store gear (usually in dry bags).

 Called also bikepacking front fork mounts, gorilla cages, or fork cages – they are similar to oversized bottle cages, but also able to hold a 6+ liter dry bag or other gear in a secure fashion by attaching it to the cargo cage via straps.

-This way the front fork has a decent cargo capacity without the need for a rack.
-Some of the best bikepacking cages come with their own fork dry bags, like Gorilla Cage, Specialized Burra Burra, and Salsa Anything – but many kinds of bags could be attached to fork mounts.
+This way, the front fork has a decent cargo capacity without a rack.
+Some of the best bikepacking cages come with their own fork dry bags, like Gorilla Cage, Specialized Burra Burra, and Salsa Anything, but many kinds of bags can be attached to fork mounts.

 Pros & Cons of Bikepacking Top Tube Packs